Quick-Build Safety Projects

 Arlington identifies quick-build safety projects through:

-• Crash Analysis: Staff review safety data through annual crash analysis, critical crash reviews, crash hot spot reviews, systemic safety reviews, and other ad-hoc analysis efforts.
+• Crash Analysis: Staff review safety data through annual crash analysis, critical crash reviews, crash action spot reviews, systemic safety reviews, and other ad-hoc analysis efforts.

 • High-Injury Network Safety Audits: Staff perform walking/biking safety audits of corridors that have been identified for having a higher concentration of injury crashes.